 A recent addition to the backyard astronomer's toolkit has been flagged as a potential weapon in the terrorist's arsenal.
-The humble laser pointer, used by thousands of skygazers to show beginners the way to stars and constellations, is coming under fire from US federal and state authorities following several recent incidents in which laser beams have "painted" aircraft in flight.
+The humble laser pointer, used by thousands of skygazers to show beginners the way to stars and constellations, is coming under fire from U.S. federal and state authorities following thousands of incidents in which laser beams have "painted" aircraft in flight.

 Here is some basic information about the laser pointers typically used by amateur astronomers, along with some tips on using them safely.